How Long is it Safe to Carry a Baby in a Carrier?

 If you're planning to have your baby in the carrier for long periods, it's incredibly important that you know all of the safety guidelines:

-- Your baby should be sitting with their legs in the M-position, meaning with their bottom in a deep seat and their knees positioned higher than their bottom, to create an M-shape.
+Babies should be sitting with their legs in the M-position, meaning with their bottom in a deep seat and their knees positioned higher than their bottom, to create an M-shape.
 Check periodically that your child's position hasn't shifted when baby-wearing for a long time.

 For a more in-depth guide on how to use a carrier, review our baby-wearing 101 guide or check out our video tutorials.
+Wildbird offers free virtual babywearing consultations and fittings.
+Feel free to schedule an appointment here.

 Other Factors Influencing Carrying Duration